hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 Now that the domain model has been defined, we can write the business logic for the business network definition.
 Composer expresses the logic for a business network using JavaScript functions.
 These functions are automatically executed when a transaction is submitted for processing.

-Open the file `lib/sample.js` in the left-hand pane and inspect the contents (note that you can create an many JavaScript files as convenient for your business network definition).
+Open the file `lib/sample.js` in the left-hand pane and inspect the contents (note that you can create many JavaScript files as convenient for your business network definition).
 If a JavaScript function has the `@transaction` annotation, it will be automatically invoked when a transaction of the type defined by the `@param` annotation is submitted.

 Now replace the entire contents of `sample.js` with the function below (including the license header info)